AndrewMbugua/Sahara/README.md

  **# virtualbox**

-# DAY 2 - Virtual box configurations
+# DAY 2 - Virtual box & Partition preparation

 Package unpacking will take place in /usr/src DIR using Gentoo x86 linux files as basis for practise